benjaminfkile/zero-in-api/README.md

 # Zero In Api

 This is an API that contains a collection of addresses and buildings with unique address and building keys in Missoula MT.
-The entire projects is designed to help delivery or taxi drivers find the appartments associated with buildings in large complexes
+The entire project is designed to help delivery or taxi drivers find the appartments associated with buildings in large complexes

 ### Check it out